CompletelyUnbelievable/ChangeOutage/BetterDiscord101/PseudoCSS/README.md

 <img src="https://raw.githubusercontent.com/CompletelyUnbelievable/ThemeResource/master/BetterDiscord101/PseudoCSS/Images/SettingsMenu3.png" height="200">

-Most information will be pulled from here, at least in reguards on how to use this information: https://www.w3schools.com/css/css_pseudo_elements.asp
+<a name="ApplyingPEV" href="https://www.w3schools.com/css/css_pseudo_elements.asp">Most information needed to apply this information will be pulled from here, at least in reguards on how to use this information.</a>